Industrial Fastener · Anchors Series

 No. Wedge anchors require solid concrete to work properly.
 In hollow block, the wedge has nothing to bear against.
 Use a sleeve anchor or chemical anchor in hollow block.

-Need a quote on Wedge Anchor?
+Ready to quote Wedge Anchor?